Genesis (Genesis album): Other songs

 "That's All" originated from Banks's simple piano riff, which was followed by a drum pattern that instantly gave off a mood that the band wanted to develop further.
 Each member cited the Beatles as an influence for the song; Collins said his drumming was in tribute to the style of their drummer, Ringo Starr, one of his drumming influences.
 The organ solo is played using a preset on the Synclavier imitating a Hammond B-3 organ, despite the reverse seen in the song's music video.
-Banks's riff came about from taking a sample in the Emu-Emulator and playing two notes of it simultaneously, which generated a new one.

 "Home by the Sea" tells the story of a burglar who breaks into a house only to find it is haunted by ghosts, who capture him and then force him to listen to their life stories.
 Collins had repeated the phrase "home by the sea" while putting down dummy vocals at a time when Banks was writing lyrical ideas, and used the phrase to conjure up the story.
 The song originated with the band playing along to their Linn drum machine, during which Banks and Rutherford devised a guide theme on the keyboard and guitar, respectively, and Collins a vocal outline.
 With the guide parts laid out, the band then had a format as to its mood and how the song would take shape and developed it into a complete track.
 When the three were happy with what came out from it, they re-recorded the song individually onto tape with Collins replacing the Linn drum tracks with his own.

 The former track segues into "Second Home by the Sea", a mostly instrumental piece developed from a group improvisation that began with Collins playing a drum riff which Banks and Rutherford liked and joined in.
 The working title was "Heavy Simmonds", a reference to Collins' playing.
 Banks said the group spent around two hours jamming on the idea on one day, followed by a second jam of equal length on the next.
 They then took the parts from both jams they liked best and organised them into one cohesive arrangement, which required them to re-learn what they had put down to record it as one piece.
 Banks said the loose idea behind the instrumental section was to represent the former lives of the ghosts.
 The track ends with a reprise of "Home by the Sea".